michaelizaguirre501/new-cheffie/README.md

 ### Create a .env file in the config folder containing:

-MONGO_STRING = YOUR MONGODB STRING
+MONGO_STRING = Your MongoDB connection string

-CLOUDINARY_NAME = YOUR CLOUDINARY NAME
+CLOUDINARY_NAME = Your cloudinary "Cloud name"
-API_KEY = YOUR CLOUDINARY API KEY
+API_KEY = Your cloudinary "API Key"
-API_SECRET = YOUR CLOUDINARY SECRET
+API_SECRET = Your cloudinary "API Secret"

 SESSION_SECRET = YOUR SESSION SECRET